Native On-chain randomness

 Execute

-Now that we have a contract address (which is returned from the list-contract-by-code query above), we an execute the coin flip with the randomness feature!
+Now that you have a contract address you can execute the coin flip with the randomness feature!

-And to query that it was successful, run:
+And to query that it was successful, update the contract address and code hash with your parameters and run:

 You might have to execute the flip function a few times to see the queried flip change, since there is a 50% chance the flip will return the same number :D